 Driving in heavy rain on wet roads can be stressful and dangerous.
 It’s tiring to concentrate for long periods when visibility is reduced due to rain and spray from other cars – plus you need to factor in longer stopping distances.
 There’s also the risk of encountering deep puddles or even flooded roads.

 If possible, try to reschedule your journey if the rain is pouring down.
 If you have no choice about driving in wet weather, make sure you’re as prepared as possible.

 Don’t miss: 10 tips to prepare your car for the cold weather

-Before setting out
+Before setting out on a rainy drive

-Allow plenty of time for your journey to ensure that both you and your car are ready for the conditions ahead:
+Allow plenty of time for your journey to ensure that you and your car are ready for the conditions ahead:

 - Plan your route.
 Where possible, try and stick to main roads as they’re less likely to get flooded.

 - Check your windscreen wipers and lights are working properly, your tyres are in good condition, and you have enough fuel.
 Bad conditions could make your journey longer.